grimm-co/killerbeez/IPT.md

 easily be reset.
 The structure of a persistence mode program, is shown below, where the `KILLERBEEZ_LOOP` macro is used to call the fork server.
 One thing to note is that the target process must reread any input data, to ensure it is running with the newly mutated input each iteration.
-In order to compile the instrumented source code, it must include the forkserver.h header file (so that the `KILLERBEEZ_LOOP` macro is defined) and the linker arguments must be modified to link against the forkserver library.
+In order to compile the instrumented source code, it must include the forkserver.h header file (so that the `KILLERBEEZ_LOOP` macro is defined) and the linker arguments must be modified to link against the fork server library.
 A more complete example program and Makefile that can be used with IPT persistence mode is available in the corpus/persist/ directory of this repository.

 ```
   while(KILLERBEEZ_LOOP()) {